 Conflicting Viewpoints (15-20% of the exam)

 Much like questions covering research summaries, the questions on conflicting viewpoints will focus on the results of an experiment, or the interpretation of results.
-The difference comes from the fact that you will be given the interpretation of results rather than doing the interpretation.
+The difference comes from the fact that you get interpretation of results rather than interpreting it itself.

-As with each other science question, you will be given a passage to read.
+As with each other science question, you get a passage to read.
 Passages on conflicting viewpoints generally give a bit of background and then interpretations, hypothesis, or theories from two different scientists.
 The questions, like the one above, will test your understanding, but also your ability to analyze, and differentiate between the two viewpoints.

 Key Terms to Know for the ACT Science Section

-Hypothesis – A question or idea being tested in a scientific experiment.
+Hypothesis – A question or idea tested in a scientific experiment.

-Variable – One part of an experiment that is altered to see how it effects the outcome.
+Variable – One part of an experiment altered to see how it affects the outcome.

 Control – A version of an experiment where the variable you are attempting to test stays the same in order to prove that changing that variable is what leads to the change of outcome.

 Correlation – When two variables seem to change in relationship to one another. e.g., as X increases, Y also increases.
-It’s important to remember that many variables can be correlated, and that does not necessarily mean that they causing one another to change–there may be another variable that causes both of them to move independent of one another.
+It’s important to remember that many variables may correlate.
+But, that does not necessarily mean that they cause one another to change–there may be another variable that causes both of them to move independent of one another.